Employee Highlights: Alan Beall

 I was promoted to the Staff Review Appraiser position in 1987.
 I have held positions as Staff Review Appraiser for two different nationwide appraisal management companies over five years.
-I have worked with local appraisers and mortgage lenders as well as mortgage insurance companies.
+I have worked with local appraisers, mortgage lenders, and mortgage insurance companies.
 I have also held positions as a staff appraiser with three different nationwide mortgage lender companies over six years.
 I have been employed with Kiavi for three years now.
 Of my 34 years of experience, roughly 14 years were as an employee, the remaining 20 years were self-employed as a fee appraiser.

 What did you learn while being an appraiser?

 My favorite part of field work was meeting the property owner, learning what improvements they have made to the property, and learning a little bit of their personal story.
 Everybody has a story that we can learn from.
 As an employee, I appreciate teamwork and learning from others.

 What were some of the biggest challenges being an appraiser?